Society of Young Publishers

-The SYP has been running a number of digital events since March 2020 and it is looking to open up further branches in the UK, as well as examining whether its model could be adopted in other countries.
-The SYP publishes the magazine InPrint four times a year, in addition to holding monthly speaker events and other social events.
+The SYP has been running a number of digital events since March 2020 and it is looking to open up further branches in the UK.
+The SYP publishes the magazine InPrint four times a year, in addition to holding a range of speaker and networking events.
 The SYP also hosts a biannual conference, which takes place in Scotland in the spring and alternates between London and Oxford in the autumn.

+The Society of Young Publishers offers a range of digital content to support those looking to get into and ahead in publishing.
+This includes a podcast, a blog, email newsletters, and a resource centre.
+They also run a yearly mentorship scheme and, in 2023, relaunched the Spare Room Project and Spare Zoom Project.